 When you order “Barcode Package(s)” from us, you will receive your retail barcode via email with the barcode images in several different formats.
 Once you have your barcode, you can begin using it easily and immediately by following the simple steps below.
 Also, watch our step-by-step video.

-1. Put the barcode image onto the design for your packaging or label
+1. Incorporate the barcode image into your product packaging or design

 “Thanks for your professional and detailed service and support, thank you.”
 Khan